Marko010101/WeatherAPP/README.md

 ## Responsive Design

-I've incorporated breakpoints at 376px, 420px, 768px, 992px, 1200px and 1600px (specifically for Title-image).
+I've incorporated breakpoints at 0-376px, 376-420px, 420-768px, 768-992px, 992-1200px, and 1200-1600px (specifically for the Title-image).
 The website is fully responsive.
-On devices below 768px, a menu appears, revealing navigation links with a right-to-left animation.
-Although I couldn't implement the menu-icon changing animation due to time constraints, I replaced it with an 'X' for simplicity.
+On devices below 992px, a menu appears, revealing navigation links with a right-to-left animation.
+Although I couldn't implement the menu-icon changing animation due to time constraints, I transitioned the inner div to create the X from the menu icon.
 The slider adapts for mobile devices, allowing finger swipes.

 ## Technology Stack